AodhanDalton/wsl-setup/README.md

 <h2> Overview </h2>

- - This repo contains a shell scripts for setting up my wsl environment.
+ - This repo contains a set of shell scripts for setting up my wsl environment.

  <h2> What other tools I use with WSL </h2>